 Retail Sales in Lithuania surged 35.7 percent year-on-year in April of 2021, accelerating from an upwardly revised 21.6 percent jump in the previous months.
 It was the second straight month of increase in retail trade and the most on record since the series began in 1998, amid an easing some restrictions to contain the spread of the coronavirus.
 On a monthly basis, retail sales rose 4.5 percent, following an upwardly 22.5 percent jump in March. source: Statistics Lithuania

 Retail Sales YoY in Lithuania averaged 4.98 percent from 1998 until 2021, reaching an all time high of 35.70 percent in April of 2021 and a record low of -26.30 percent in November of 2009.
 This page provides the latest reported value for - Lithuania Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Lithuania Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Retail Sales YoY in Lithuania is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Lithuania to stand at 4.40 in 12 months time.
-In the long-term, the Lithuania Retail Sales YoY is projected to trend around 4.50 percent in 2020, according to our econometric models.
+Retail Sales YoY in Lithuania is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Lithuania to stand at 4.50 in 12 months time.
+In the long-term, the Lithuania Retail Sales YoY is projected to trend around 6.00 percent in 2022 and 4.90 percent in 2023, according to our econometric models.